AbdullahRizwan101/CTF-Writeups/SecarmyCTF/SecArmyOSCP.md

 # End

-So I didn't see what did the remaining challenges looked like , although it was easy but I didn't had that much exposure to CTF competitions.
+So I didn't see how the remaining challenges looked like , although it was easy but I didn't had that much exposure to CTF competitions.
 <img src="https://imgur.com/IFlAfG3.png"/>